gcallah/BookReviews/goodspeed.md

 story from volume 9 of the *Collected Works of Hayek* that was told by Joan Robinson, 40 years after the fact, which makes Hayek appear foolish.
 But he fails to mention the paragraph immediately after, where the editor, Bruce Caldwell, casts doubt out upon Robinson's story.
-The fact that, from the wealth of literature, by Hayek, Mises, and their many intellectual descendants, G chose to include this story, as well as the fact that Hayek pronounced "fluctuations" in a way the students found amusing, in his very brief description of Hayek's theory, leads this reviewer to suspect that he shared Robinson's "mean-spirited" (Caldwell, page 25) intent.
+The fact that, in the very brief space he devotes to (mis)explaining Hayek's theory, G chose to include this story, as well as the fact that Hayek pronounced "fluctuations" in a way the students found amusing, leads this reviewer to suspect that he shared Robinson's "mean-spirited" (Caldwell, page 25) intent.

 G then claims Wesley Clark Mitchell's statement that prosperity itself breeds